mlbowser/journal2020/content/Journal_2020.md

 non-native plants, so I did so.
 The only non-native plant I saw up there were a few individuals of *Taraxacum officinale*.

+I placed a yellow pan trap at the northeast corner of the lawn behind the headquarters building.

 ![Plant community on the roof of the Kenai National Wildlife Refuge’s visitor center.](2020-09-23_visitor_center_roof.jpg)
 Plant community on the roof of the Kenai National Wildlife Refuge’s